yaal-coop/canaille/doc/configuration.rst

 :THEME:
     *Optional.* The name or the path to a canaille theme.
-    If the value is just a name, the theme should be in a directory with that namein the *themes* directory.
+    If the value is just a name, the theme should be in a directory with that name in the *themes* directory.

 :LANGUAGE:
     *Optional.* The locale code of the language to use.
 If not set, the language of the browser will be used.